-Hutchinson, a Republican, was the representative for Michigan's 4th congressional district from 1963 to 1976.
+Hutchinson was the representative for Michigan’s 4th congressional district and was a Republican.
+He served from 1963 to 1976.

 Hutchinson is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).